eljommys/miniRT-for-Linux/README.md

 This project is still under construction but it will be available soon (probably on November 20th).

-If you want to check the progress theres a really basic version of it.
+If you want to check the progress there is a really basic version of it.

 ```bash
 cd mk1 && make test